 First we have to get to a court with jurisdiction.
 The main candidates would be ECHR, PCA or a special role for ICJ.
 We all hold a basic human right to property, so we should not be barred from legal due process (since there is nothing in law that clearly bars our honest claim from the outset).
 We have identified PCA as the most appropriate court (Permanent Court of Arbitration in The Hague).
 The PCA has responded positively to our requests.
 They have, in writing, confirmed that they stand ready to arbitrate on our case, once the UN itself agrees to that.
 So, in order for us to internationalize the matter (a national court would not have jurisdiction for such a case!), we must first gain access to either UN committee or international court via national government or national court.
 We anticipated resistance from national government (UK gov has written many replies, always trying to thwart our access to the UN (COPUOS).
 So now we are, as expected, progressing to the UK High Court (Judicial Review), seeking either equitable remedy (a mandatory order for UK Gov to submit the claim to COPUOS) or referral to ECHR.
 We are confident of success in this.

 Substantial funds are required when you go through national and then international courts.
 We note that the last big case of arbitration over disputed land, China v Philippines, consumed $60 million in the PCA courtroom!
-Well, we don’t have that… but together with our own personal funds, we have amassed a nice little war-chest from all the small fees ($9 per claim) that our co-claimants have paid to join us (that rate equates to 10 acres of Mars land for less than a cent).
+Well, we don’t have that… but together with our own personal funds, we have amassed a nice little war-chest from all the small fees (less than $20 per claim) that our co-claimants have paid to join us (that rate equates to approx 2 acres of Mars land for a US Cent!).
 We still need more people to join us (thus we have recently issued hundreds of thousands of Free-Voucher claims that have been sent out for distribution by national government and national media sources in every nation of the world.
 The numbers of free vouchers going out to people of every nation are determined by national population and accepted statistics on national corruption/huma rights standards.
-Thus we are freely gathering all mankind to join the claim, either for free or for a small equitable price (more people living in India can comfortably afford $9 than people living in USA).
+Thus we are freely gathering all mankind to join the claim, either for free or for a small equitable price (more people living in India can comfortably afford $18 than people living in USA).
 In addition to our committment to benefit all mankind, we have committed to hold the claimed land as open “common land.”
 This construct enables our communal claim to sit well within all international space laws.
 So, when our chance comes in court, we are ready to snatch it.

 So, is that it?… we’ve designed a cunning celestial land claim that might hugely benefit our lucky family descendants and have future cities on Mars named after us?… No, of course that’s not the point.
 Even if our claim is not a final success in court, it will have caused a huge international media stir and will have exposed a serious weakness in the OST.
 We think that will sting the UN into action.
 Hopefully they will find the cohesive spirit to successfully update the old treaty, such that it is fit for purpose again and can keep us all safe from reckless space weaponization.